penghu-cs/MRL/README.md

 ## Performance comparison in terms of MAP scores under the symmetric noise rates of 0.2, 0.4, 0.6 and 0.8 on the Wikipedia and INRIA-Websearch datasets.
 The highest MAP score is shown in **bold**.
 <table>
 <caption>
-  <font size=30pt>Performance comparison in terms of MAP scores under the symmetric noise rates of 0.2, 0.4, 0.6 and 0.8 on the Wikipedia and INRIA-Websearch datasets.
+  <font font-size: 20pt>Performance comparison in terms of MAP scores under the symmetric noise rates of 0.2, 0.4, 0.6 and 0.8 on the Wikipedia and INRIA-Websearch datasets.
 The highest MAP score is shown in <b>bold</b></font>.
 </caption>
 <thead>
   <tr>